Tag: division

 Before you think that this is supporting or defending Trump, it is neither.
 It is actually a mirror.
 Our society, and in many ways the whole world, is divided just as these words of Jesus go.

-If we view as being part of the family of God (whether in our biological family, church family, city, state, country, continent, the world), these words had better be distressing!
+If we view others as being part of the family of God (whether in our biological family, church family, city, state, country, continent, the world), these words had better be distressing!
 We are divided from our brothers and sisters in Christ, because of skin color, language, nationality.
 Not much of “be as one” as we ought to be.

 In many respects, this is what makes faithful Christians dangerous to many powers.
 Loyalties that supersede the state is bad.
-Authoritarian countries have been known to keep or gather familial “hostages” to assure the of scientists, teachers, politicians, athletes, and business leaders.
+Authoritarian countries have been known to keep or gather familial “hostages” to assure the return of scientists, teachers, politicians, athletes, and business leaders.
 Faithful Christianity is more dangerous insofar as keeping things within the state, yet strong ties outside of the state.

 It’s likely you thought of one of those authoritarian nations.
 It’s not just authoritarian nations.
-We can look at the States and see the tensions that go along with Christianity.
+We can look at the United States and see the tensions that go along with Christianity.
 Certain Christians are challenging the authority of the government around churches being closed for health safety.
-Many of these same Christians challenge the Patriotism and even the of those who question the government or the country in other circumstances.
+Many of these same Christians challenge the Patriotism and even the faith of those who question the government or the country in other circumstances.

 This is not to point at a side, nor think that another side doesn’t have as bad or worse issues regarding faith, patriotism, and country.

-under the direction and love of Jesus Christ isn’t bad.
+Division under the direction and love of Jesus Christ isn’t bad.
 In fact, it is scriptural.
 However, within the division, there still needs to be unity of heart.
 This unity of heart is toward fellow members of the Body of Christ.
 We love them because God loves them.

 When we question whether another’s motives are Christian, we first need to look in the mirror to make sure we are being Christian.